mjambon/vanity/README.md

 The Go language was chosen for this implementation as it's relatively friendly to external contributors, and it was a good opportunity for the author to learn it.

+Installation
+--

+Check out [DEV.md].
+TODO: distribute binaries.

+Documentation
+--

+Once installed, check out the output of `ad --help`.
+The following output formats are supported:

+* HTML snippet or standalone page
+* graph in the dot format understood by Graphviz

 Suggested features
 --